pookjw/SidecarPatcher/README.md

 2. Run `sudo mount -uw /` command.

-3. Copy the original SidecarCore: `sudo cp /path/to/original/SidecarCore /System/Library/PrivateFrameworks/SidecarCore.framework/Versions/A/SidecarCore`
+3. Copy the original SidecarCore folder: `sudo cp /path/to/original /System/Library/PrivateFrameworks/SidecarCore.framework`

-- Make sure you put the right path for SidecarCore `/path/to/original/SidecarCore`.
+- Make sure you put the right path for SidecarCore `/path/to/original`.

-4. Sign SidecarCore: `sudo codesign -f -s - /System/Library/PrivateFrameworks/SidecarCore.framework/Versions/A/SidecarCore`

-5. Set permission as 755: `sudo chmod 755 /System/Library/PrivateFrameworks/SidecarCore.framework/Versions/A/SidecarCore`

-6. Reboot.
-If you want to enable System Integrity Protection again, you can do so now.
+4. Reboot. ~~If you want to enable System Integrity Protection again, you can do so now.~~ (Testing #54)